FishKepr/Learning-Journal/LJ-code201-jan31.md

 <li>First draft of LinkedIn profile completed too.
 It was late but won't be penalized at such</li>
 <li>Got a perfect score on Quiz 3 on the first try.
 "Yay."
 NOTE:  It helps to check answers even when you think you know them.</li>
 <li>Need to find a second accountability partner.
 Someone asked me but I need to confirm.</li>
+<li>Still concerned about learning asthetics.
+Need to convince myself that I can do it.</li>
 </ul>